Skip to main content

 Requirements:

-• All parameters must have type annotations.
+• Annotate all parameters with their types.
 See Supported parameter types.

-• The function should include a docstring following the Google Python Style Guide.
+• Include a docstring following the Google Python Style Guide.

 • The return type annotation is recommended but not required.

-Only the parameter descriptions in the Args: section of the docstring are used by the AI agent.
-The function description and return value description are not passed to the agent.
+The AI agent uses only the parameter descriptions from the Args: section of the docstring.
+It does not use the function description or return value description.
 To provide descriptions for the agent on how to use the tool, use the Instructions field in the agent configuration interface.

 The test() function